Former DA deputy chief whip Mike Waters resigns as MP

 This was announced by party chief whip Natasha Mazzone in an internal letter to the party’s caucus on Friday.

-Mazzone said that although Waters was resigning as an MP, he will remain a DA member, working with the party in Gauteng.
+Mazzone said that though Waters was resigning as an MP, he will remain a DA member, working with the party in Gauteng.

 “At the onset, I wish to inform you that Mike remains a loyal and dedicated member of the DA.
 He has simply taken the decision to change his life course, work with the DA from within his province, and pursue different passions and adventures.”